 The Veterans Crisis Line connects Veterans in crisis and their families and friends with qualified, caring Department of Veterans Affairs responders through a confidential toll-free hotline, online chat, or text.
 Veterans and their loved ones can call 1-800-273-8255 and Press 1, chat online, or send a text message to 838255 to receive confidential support 24 hours a day, 7 days a week, 365 days a year.
 Support for deaf and hard of hearing individuals is available.

-Soldier ON is pleased to announce the second annual Alive Day to be held on December 30, 2017.
+Soldier ON is pleased to announce the first annual Alive Day to be held on December 30, 2016.
 The purpose of Alive Day is to spur people who have veterans in their lives to tell a veteran that they are glad they are alive.
-We want you to tell a veteran you know that you are happy that they lived another day -- that they came home.
+We want you to tell a veteran you know that you are happy that they lived another day — that they came home.

 Millions of people are alive today because their special veteran lived.
 There are millions of people whose lives are forever changed because their father … their mother … brother … sister … uncle … son … daughter … best friend … co-worker made it back.

 “You better believe I’m glad my son-in-law is alive”, Angie Pratt said.
 “Emmy is my first grandson.
 He is here today because his father, Staff Sargent Theron Lindenmuth (USMC), didn’t die on November 24th 2013.
 He lived another day.
 Yes … I’m glad he is alive.”